danielbulhosa/atari-rl/README.md

   of abstractions (shared classes, child classes, etc.). **X**
 - Define framework for configuration based model definition.
 Look up what is already built into Keras and Tensorflow. **X**
+- Implement reorganizations.
+(Medium task) **X**
-- Implement reorganizations and abstractions (Large task).
+- Implement abstractions (Large task).
+    - Parametrize runners
+    - Parametrize sequence normalization and augmentations
+    - Parametrize model run parameters like batch size, epochs, etc.
 - Implement the next models in the roadmap.
-Make sure that we are able to still run and train Alexnet correctly.
+Make sure that we are able to still run and train Alexnet correctly (Large task).

 ### Notes on shared classes